-- 4. Amir KUBURA, son of Nazif, was born on 4 March 1964 in Kakanj, municipality of Kakanj, Bosnia and Herzegovina. - 5.
+- 4. Mehmed ALAGIC, son of Redzo and Fermana (née CERIC), was born on 8 July 1947 in Fajtovci, municipality of Sanski Most, Bosnia and Herzegovina. - 5.
+Mehmed ALAGIC is a former professional military officer of the JNA.
+In 1970, he graduated from the Military Academy in Banja Luka, and later taught at, and was Chief of, the School for Reserve Officers, also located in Banja Luka.
+In 1986, after graduation from the Senior Military Officer Academy (Staff College), Mehmed ALAGIC became the Operations Officer of the 36th Mechanised Brigade.
+In December 1989, he was appointed Chief of Staff in an infantry brigade in Zrenjanin, which formed part of the Novi Sad Corps.
+Mehmed ALAGIC left the JNA on 27 February 1991 with the rank of Lieutenant Colonel. - 6.
+On 13 January 1993, as a soldier, Mehmed ALAGIC joined the 17th Krajina Brigade of the ABiH 3rd Corps.
+Based on an order of the ABiH 3rd Corps Command of 8 March 1993, he was appointed as the Commander of the ABiH 3rd Corps Operational Group (hereafter: OG) "Bosanska Krajina".
+On 1 November 1993, Mehmed ALAGIC was named as the Commander of the ABiH 3rd Corps.
+With the creation of the ABiH 7th Corps on 26 February 1994, he was appointed as its Commander.
+Mehmed ALAGIC achieved the rank of Brigadier General in April 1994.
+In March 1996, as a member of the Main Committee of the Party of Democratic Action (SDA), Mehmed ALAGIC was elected President of the municipality of Sanski Most, and in September 1996, he was elected as deputy in the Federation of Bosnia and Herzegovina Chamber of Representatives.
+Mehmed ALAGIC was later discharged from his position as President of the municipality of Sanski Most by the Office of the High Representative.
+On 16 April 2001, he was sentenced to four years in prison by the Cantonal Court in Bihac, Bosnia and Herzegovina, for abuse of authority and office.
+Mehmed ALAGIC has appealed the judgement. - 7.
+Amir KUBURA, son of Nazif, was born on 4 March 1964 in Kakanj, municipality of Kakanj, Bosnia and Herzegovina. - 8.
 Amir KUBURA is a former professional military officer of the JNA.
-After completion of training at the Academy for Ground Forces, he served for five years as an active military officer of the JNA in Dakovica.
-In 1992, Amir KUBURA left the JNA with the rank of Captain. - 6.
+After completion of the Academy for Ground Forces, he served for five years as an active military officer of the JNA in Dakovica.
+In 1992, Amir KUBURA left the JNA with the rank of Captain. - 9.
 In 1992, Amir KUBURA joined the ABiH whilst it was being formed as the Deputy Commander of a detachment in Kakanj.
 Later on, he was assigned as the commander of an ABiH Mountain Battalion in the same area.
 On 11 December 1992, Amir KUBURA was posted as Assistant Chief of Staff for Operations and Instruction Matters of the ABiH 3rd Corps 7th Muslim Mountain Brigade.
 He became the ABiH 3rd Corps 7th Muslim Mountain Brigade Chief of Staff on 1 January 1993.
 From 1 April 1993 to 20 July 1993, Amir KUBURA acted as the substitute for Asim KORICIC, the then assigned ABiH 3rd Corps 7th Muslim Mountain Brigade Commander who was absent during this period.
 On 21 July 1993, he was appointed Commander of the ABiH 3rd Corps 7th Muslim Mountain Brigade.

 On 16 March 1994, holding the rank of Colonel, Amir KUBURA was made ABiH 1st Corps 1st Muslim Mountain Brigade Commander.
 He was named as the ABiH 4th Corps 443rd Brigade Commander on 16 December 1995.
 In June 1999, Amir KUBURA served in the Command of the ABiH 1st Corps.